Photo source: geograph.org.uk

 The development of better roads, tarred and concreted ones, and urban encroachments now threaten these age-old trails.
 A 2019 study attributed the disappearance of footpaths to urban development, fencing, mowing, and parking activities.

 In Detroit, another name for informal footpaths is 'desire lines'.
 They embody the desire to get around.
 America has many natural trails, including the Appalachian Trail, the Pacific Crest Trail, and the Colorado Trail, to name a few.
-In the UK, the walkers charity, Ramblers, has a project to reclaim lost footpaths.
-In every country, such footpaths are loved but neglected and hence lost in time.
+In the UK, the walkers' charity Ramblers has a project to reclaim lost footpaths.
+In every country, footpaths are loved but neglected and hence lost in time.

-Some footpaths meander through forests, mountains, and grasslands and even those that cross deserts and deep gorges.
+Some of these footpaths meander through forests, mountains, and grasslands, and even some cross deserts and deep gorges.
 The footpaths of England are supposed to have originated as very ancient pathways of the Iron Age civilisation.
-Later, Roman occupation and the inter-regional trade turned them into then Anglo-Saxon migratory paths.
+Later, Roman occupation and the inter-regional trade turned them into Anglo-Saxon migratory paths.

 There are 'public-right-of-way' issues emerging all around the world.
 Public footpaths are often encroached on, closed sooner or later, if on private land, and lost when people stop using them.
 This is also an outcome of the growth of automated transportation, which renders walking redundant and promotes a fast life in which there is no time for walking.